-We know that men find it very difficult to ask for help, and sometimes talking about their thoughts of suicide can be a barrier to accessing services.
+We know that it can be very difficult to ask for help, and sometimes talking about thoughts of suicide can be a barrier to accessing services.

 We provide free, life-saving treatment to suicidal men through a quick, safe and effective intervention that is available at the point of crisis in our centres in Liverpool, London and Newcastle.

 Together with our trained, professional therapists, we can help you understand how you got to the point of suicidal crisis, what is keeping the crisis going and importantly learn new ways of coping that will help if a similar set of circumstances arises in the future.

 Who we help